MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Security/Get-MgSecurityLabelDepartment.md

 ## SYNOPSIS
 Specifies the department or business unit of an organization to which a label belongs.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Get-MgBetaSecurityLabelDepartment](/powershell/module/Microsoft.Graph.Beta.Security/Get-MgBetaSecurityLabelDepartment?view=graph-powershell-beta)

 ## SYNTAX

 ### List (Default)